Creating Perfect Bias Fabric Loops

 We started with strips of bias-cut fabric, making a sample or two to determine just how narrow we wanted the finished loops to be.

 The strips are carefully folded and pinned to maintain their bias, then machine stitched.
 While much of the seam allowance is cut off, I like to start with reasonably wide strips - I have more fabric to grip and manipulate as I prepare them.

-Posted on May 23rd, 2011 in garment construction, how-to, tips & tricks, embellishments
+Posted on May 23rd, 2011 in garment construction, All How-To, tips & tricks, embellishments